(Last Updated on : 12-02-2018)

-Indian Airlines Limited was a domestic airline service owned by the Government of India.
-It was under the jurisdiction of the Union Ministry of Civil Aviation with its headquarters in New Delhi.
+Indian Airlines was under the jurisdiction of the Union Ministry of Civil Aviation with its headquarters in New Delhi.
 Its main bases were the international airports in Chennai, Mumbai, Kolkata and New Delhi.
 It focused mainly on domestic routes, along with numerous international services to neighbouring countries in Asia.
 The airline operated closely with Air India.